BlauBeereB/GettingAndCleaningDataProject/CodeBook.md

-## Code book for variables in tidy data set produced by script run_analysis.r
+## Code book for variables in tidy data set produced by script run_analysis.R

 # Format